No One Owns the Learner Experience, And That's the Problem

 The Enterprise Problem: Death by a Thousand Curricula

 Meanwhile, resources stay siloed.
 One team builds roleplay exercises that another team doesn't know exist.
 Subject matter experts get tapped repeatedly by different departments for overlapping content.
-Budgets are allocated vertically within each function, so nobody can see the total organizational spend on learning — let alone whether it's working.
+Budgets are allocated vertically within each function, so nobody can see the total organizational spend on learning, let alone whether it's working.

-Without a shared operating model, training departments don't coordinate — they compete.
+Without a shared operating model, training departments don't coordinate, they compete.
 They compete for the same calendar slots, the same audience attention, and the same finite reservoir of learner goodwill.
 The predictable outcome is what I call "next-next-next" behavior: employees clicking through completions to make the notifications stop.
-Research backs this up — organizations with structured L&D governance see 25% higher learning effectiveness and optimize training budgets 30% better than those without one.
+And here's what makes the governance gap so costly: it's not just about efficiency.
+Every irrelevant assignment erodes L&D's standing with the business, and every duplicated program signals that nobody is looking at the full picture.
+As Thomas Kupetis puts it, without structured governance, learning becomes a series of disconnected events rather than a strategic function that supports business growth.

 The Startup Mistake: "We'll Figure It Out Later"

+In a 50-person company with one L&D generalist, an operating model might sound like enterprise overhead.
+It isn't.
+The architectural decisions you make now: where training lives, who approves content, how you define "mandatory," who owns the learner experience end-to-end, become exponentially harder to retrofit at scale.
 Every department you allow to launch training independently is a silo you'll eventually need to reconnect.
 Every platform adopted without cross-functional input is a data island.
 Governance debt compounds silently until, one day, you're an organization with a dozen training functions and nobody can map what a new hire's first 90 days actually look like.

 Start with something deceptively simple: a single document that maps who trains whom, on what, and when.
 That alone puts you ahead of companies ten times your size.